maddisonjayden/RNTechTest/readme.md

 **Question:** Is the current implementation correct?
 If not, or if you notice any areas for improvement, please make the necessary changes.

+**In general**, if you notice any improvements related to architecture, TypeScript, or tests—if applicable—please implement the necessary changes.

 Let us know if you have any questions/updates!